7424243/noteful-2/README.md

 This is a Thinkful assignment.
 This app is to be used with [noteful-api](https://github.com/7424243/noteful-api).

+## Live Demo

+Click [HERE](https://noteful-2-sigma.vercel.app) to see a live demo when deployed with noteful-api server.

 ## Available Scripts

 In the project directory, you can run: